 - Up to two EC11 rotary encoders in one of three possible positions (outer column at the top, outer column at the bottom, or at the innermost thumb cluster key).

-- Underglow by individual RGB LEDs (included) or LED strip.
+- Underglow by individual RGB LEDs (optional) or LED strip.

 - Outer column breaks away if you want a smaller form factor.

 - Staggered ICSP header allows for flashing a new bootloader without soldering.

 - I2C and all other pins broken out for easy modding access.

 Try Before You Buy

 Curious to see if the layout is something for you?
 Download and print the Kyria Layout Tester, and see for yourself.

 - 4 x 4700 Ohm resistors